MicahRCM/Gender-Attitude-Explorer/README.md

 #### 3. Attitude Scale Construction

 Attitude scores are calculated for each respondent based on their GSS response to the questions in the dependent variables section above.
-For example, the abortion scale is comprised of 7 yes or no questions.
-For each question a respondent answers with a view that is in support of abortion, they are awarded a point.
-For example:
+As an example, the abortion scale is comprised of 7 yes or no questions.
+For each question a respondent answers with a view that is in support of abortion, they are awarded a point. **For example:**

 If a respondent answers 5 out of 7 abortion attitude questions in support of abortion, they score 5 points on the abortion scale.
 That score is then divided by the total number of questions in the scale divided by 10, in order to rescale all scores to fall into a standard 0 to 10 range.
 In this case, because there are 7 questions, the respondents score would be divided by 0.7, resulting in a final score of approximately 7.143.

 Any respondent who chose not to answer a question, or gave a non-answer response such as "I don't know" is dropped from the scale of which they gave the non-answer.
 Other respondents, such as oversampled groups are also excluded, so as to show more representative attitude scores.

-The code to create the scales for this project can be found [here]().
+The code to create, sort, and filter the scales for this project can be found [here](./do/1_new_variable_filter.do).